michaelsevilla/malacology-popper/paper/paper.md

 <!-- Background: making Lua class loading similar to C/C++ shared lib loading
 -->

+## Additional Interface Hooks and Classes

 <!-- Background: Lua object interfaces -->

-Our framework has a mechanism for defining and running object and metadata balancer classes using Lua.
+Malacology adds new hooks to Ceph and a new Lua interface class for both the MDS and OSD.
+Our framework has added a mechanism for defining and running object and metadata balancer classes using Lua.
 Our Lua bindings expose functions and symbols both ways; the host program can call functions defined in Lua and the Lua scripts can call functions defined in native C++.
 These bindings are merged upstream.
 We choose Lua for 4 reasons: performance, portabability, size, and and security.

 <!-- Lua is fast and embeddable -->